Role of Inductively Coupled Plasma Mass Spectrometry in Quantification

 Conclusion

-ICP-MS is a powerful analytical technique that can be used to determine the elemental composition of a wide range of samples.
-It is a versatile technique that has a wide range of applications, including environmental monitoring, food safety, medical research, and industrial applications.
+ICP-MS is a powerful analytical technique for determining the elemental composition of diverse samples.
+Its versatility makes it indispensable across various fields, including environmental monitoring, food safety, medical research, and industrial applications.